 Susan Strasberg as Patty Toma

-The writers strike ended, for all intents and purposes, in late June (a separate strike against the networks involving live and video programs continued).
-But the damage had been done.
-Although many independent producers had signed individual contracts with the Writers Guild, the major production companies responsible for much of the network’s content lost up to sixteen weeks to the strike .
+The writers strike ended in late June (a separate strike against the networks involving live and video programs continued) but the damage had been done.
+Although many independent producers signed individual contracts with the Writers Guild, the major production companies responsible for the bulk of content provided to the networks lost up to sixteen weeks during the strike .